phume03/CSCI-489-Advanced-Topics-in-Computer-Science-Lake-Forest-College/README.md

 ### Top-Down Parsing ###

 In top-down parsing, we try to build the syntax tree by starting at the root and working down to the leaves.
 Essentially, we try to replace nonterminals (left-hand sides of production rules) with an appropriate right-hand-side of a production rule.

 In a naïve approach, we simply pick an alternative right-hand-side.
 If that choice turns out to be incorrect, we backtrack and try another alternative.
 We can see a “bad” backtracking example if we try to parse idr + idr from the grammar that follows:

     E ::= T + E | T
     T ::= F *  T | F
     F ::= (E) | idr

 This backtracking is highly inefficient and is, in fact, of exponential complexity in terms of the length of the string being parsed.
-A compile needs to be of linear complexity to be useful.
+A compiler needs to be of linear complexity to be useful.

-Also note that a “backtracking” parser might be difficult to implement, particularly if the parser and the scanner are working together as they often are, with the scanner under the control of the parser.
+Also note that a “_backtracking_” parser might be difficult to implement, particularly if the parser and the scanner are working together as they often are, with the scanner under the control of the parser.

 Suppose we rewrite the above grammar in perhaps a more natural way (that forces left-to-right evaluation of addition and multiplication):

     E ::= E + T | T
     T ::= T * F | F
     F ::= (E) | idr

 Now when we try to parse idr + idr, we have a different problem (if we always try the first right-hand-side alternative).
 Namely, the left recursion sends us into an infinite loop.

 Thus, if we want a practical top-down parser (that builds the tree by scanning from left-to-right), we need to eliminate backtracking and left recursion.
 We consider two different ways to avoid these problems.
 One technique is to use theorems from “grammar theory”.
 Another way is to allow additional descriptive devices for our grammar rules.

 For the first technique, let’s look at the following result: